Malcev Completions, Hodge Theory, and Motives: Preliminaries

 where $U$ and $W$ are both $f$-unipotent.
 In the case when $W=f(C)$, $A$ is unipotent by definition.
 We now proceed by induction on the unipotency index of $W$.
 Let

 such that $W'$ is of a lower unipotency index than $W$.
-By induction, any extension of something $f$-unipotent by $W'$ is unipotent.
+By induction, any extension of $W'$ by something $f$-unipotent is unipotent.
 The pullback $A'$ of $A\to W$ and $W'\to W$ is therefore unipotent, and $A$ is an extension

 by standard arguments. \end{proof}

 \begin{defn} With $f\colon \clg{C}\to\clg{A}$ as above, we say that $\clg{A}$ is \emph{weakly $f$-unipotent} if every non-zero object of $\clg{A}$ admits a non-zero subobject in the essential image of $f$. \end{defn}